egpalazzolo/afprint/pages/program.md

 ## Panel - Archiving (Part II): The Digital Turn and the Future of the Archive
 ### 9:00am - 10:30am

-Chairs/Discussants:
+*Chairs/Discussants*

 Reflection on the Haya language collected proverbs for digital archive-**Frolence Rubagumisa Rutechura**, University of Dar es Salaam, Tanzania

-Salvage Ethnography as Indigenous Archive: Nubian Digital Mediations of Heritage and Memory in Egypt—**Yasmin Moll**, University of Michigan, USA Digital Parodies, Translational Fevers, and the Living Archive—Damilare Bello, Duke University, USA
+Salvage Ethnography as Indigenous Archive: Nubian Digital Mediations of Heritage and Memory in Egypt—**Yasmin Moll**, University of Michigan, USA

+Digital Parodies, Translational Fevers, and the Living Archive—**Damilare Bello**, Duke University, USA

 “Advancing Innovative Media in Creating Common Culture Toward Inclusive Digital Economy in Africa”-**Janeth Marwa**, Tanzania